 This is a pleasant family film in which every member of the family will find a piece they’ll love most.
 The kids can dream about the adventurous part and the bond of friendship between a person and an animal.
 The women will be sobbing with all the sentimental and gooey stuff in this film while their handkerchief will get moister as the end nears.
 The tougher men of the family can set up for some authentic WWI footage.

 The characters have a wide spectrum of feelings and personality.
 Joey is obviously highly intelligent an extremely loyal.
 Everyone would love to have such a horse hopping around in the garden.
-Not only does he express infinite love for Albert, but he’s also that strong to plow an entire field full of stumps and boulders in one night.
+Not only does he express infinite love for Albert (Jeremy Irvine), but he’s also that strong to plow an entire field full of stumps and boulders in one night.
 Albert is the lucky boy to have this wonder horse as a friend.
-It is a simple, extremely boring and never aging man.
+It’s a simple, extremely boring and never aging man.
 For his age, I think he has an unhealthy interest in horses.
 Instead of chasing girls and hang out with friends, he only talks and thinks about his horse.
 Like someone noticed on IMDb : “I guess one day he would like to settle down with Joey the Horse, get married with Joey the Horse and have kids with Joey the Horse.
-His character is so utterly one dimensional and bland.”.
-Peter Mullan I thought was brilliant again in his role as the hardworking farmer who bought Joey on an auction right under the nose of his landowner.
-I think Mullan is one hell of an actor since I’ve seen him in “Tyrannosaur”.
-Emily Watson played convincingly the bossy wife and David Thewlis played an unkind version of a harsh landowner and I often hoped that he would be trampled under the feet of Joey .
+His character is so utterly one dimensional and bland”.
+Peter Mullan was brilliant again as the hardworking farmer who bought Joey on an auction right under the nose of his landowner.
+I think Mullan is one hell of an actor since I’ve seen him in “Tyrannosaur“.
+Emily Watson played convincingly the bossy wife and David Thewlis played an unkind version of a harsh landowner.
+I often hoped that he would be trampled under the feet of Joey .

 As mentioned earlier, the film shows the adventurous life of Joey.
 From the pasture where he was born, to the farm where he needs to work hard, into the British army who loses Joey in a failed attack and he falls in the hands of the Germans.
 Then he ends up with a French girl and her grandfather (peak of dullness in the whole movie).
 Then again back in the hands of the Germans and eventually he gets tangled in barbed wire right in the middle of the battlefield.
 The end is so incredibly predictable with the obligatory moment when Albert and Joey meet again and return home to embrace his mother and eventually the father.